 The Bottom Line

-These are four of the many cycling analytics programs on the market right now but are by far and away the best.
-They can be as much or as little as you like and are suitable for weekend rider or professional alike.
+These are four of the many cycling analytics programs on the market right now but are by far and away from the best.
+They can be as much or as little as you like and are suitable for weekend riders or professionals alike.

 For the more relaxed or social rider, Strava is definitely the place to be.
 Regardless of which of these you choose, all your analytics needs should be covered!